d1solis/Learning_Angular/README.md

 ## Three Core Values
 1. Apps developers love to build
-2. Apps users love to us
+2. Apps users love to use
 3. Community where everyone feels welcome

 ## Why Angular?